• Home

 "Annabelle, the girl who was overlooked, unwanted, insignificant, worthless." — Richelle E. Goodrich

 Annabelle Fancher lives with her mother and her often-absent, alcoholic father.
 When he is not on the road, his presence at home creates heightened anxiety in his wife and daughter—fear caused by years of abuse.
 Annabelle copes with her circumstances by escaping into popular fairy tales where she dreams characters to life.
 When her dreams cross over into waking fantasies, and the ghostly image of a dreamed character appears before her, Annabelle begins a real struggle to separate reality from pretend and sanity from beautiful madness.
-This is a story where realism and fantasy beautifully intertwine.
+This brave, young girl tenderly acquaints the reader with her lonely struggles while sharing her courage in the face of personal adversity.
+Hers is a story where realism and fantasy beautifully intertwine.

 Really Makes You Think